Restoring the little lakes of Waikato

 In 2016 Living Water installed sediment traps at Lakes Ruatuna and Rotomānuka to reduce the amount of sediment entering the lakes from the neighbouring properties to improve water quality and habitat for aquatic life.
 More traps were installed at Lake Ruatuna in 2018.
 Analysis of monitoring data from the sediment traps showed that their performance was highly variable.

 In 2019 a water quality survey report recommended planting in and around the sediment traps.
 It advised planting some of the tree-lined inlets with groundcover to filter surface runoff and overland flows, and planting tall sedges and grasses along unplanted drains to improve stability and to shade/cool the water.
-Steps have been taken to improve the function of the sediment traps by planting native aquatic plants inside the traps to slow water flow, reduce water temperature, collect sediment around their roots and oxygenate the water, preventing algae blooms and stagnation.
-It led to other changes says Dion Patterson, Living Water Site Lead and DOC Senior Biodiversity Ranger.
+Steps were taken to improve the function of the sediment traps by planting native aquatic plants inside the traps to slow water flow, reduce water temperature, collect sediment around their roots and oxygenate the water, preventing algae blooms and stagnation.
+It led to other changes said Dion Patterson, Living Water Site Lead and DOC Senior Biodiversity Ranger.

-“The report inspired the farmer to fence off drains, and Living Water fenced off the stream margins”, says Patterson.
+“The report inspired the farmer to fence off drains, and Living Water fenced off the stream margins”, said Patterson.
 “Good fences are important to prevent pugging of drains by cattle, and excess nutrients and E. coli in the water.
 The previous fences weren’t robust enough to prevent stock getting through or were fenced only on one side.”

 Partnerships with local authorities have delivered excellent outcomes for restoring the lake.
 The Waipa District Council (WDC) administers some of the reserve land around the lake, including the amenity block and its surrounds (DOC administers the rest).
 The WDC negotiated and acquired a 30-metre esplanade reserve strip beyond the pre-existing margin, for ongoing restoration of the lake.
-Planting with native vegetation is providing valuable habitat for wildlife like rare wetland birds such as the Pūweto/Spotless Crake, while also helping to filter nutrients out of the water.
+Planting with native vegetation provided valuable habitat for wildlife like rare wetland birds such as the Pūweto/Spotless Crake, while also helping to filter nutrients out of the water.

 The restoration work has benefited from an innovative partnership between DOC and the Department of Corrections called ‘Good to Grow’.
 Teams of community service workers are facilitated by ‘Good to Grow’ at certain times of the year to work up to three days a week at the lake (or work offsite, for example making picnic tables or traps).
 Lake Ruatuna was one of the first ‘Good to Grow’ adopted sites.
 Community workers have been involved with planting, thinning established plantings, fencing, weed control, painting, and even moving 13 tonnes of shingle to upgrade tracks.
 This work has been valuable for restoration at Ruatuna and is ongoing.